 - Then you’ll bring the bottom up and fold it in place either under her free shoulder or her free arm.
 Be sure you leave some wiggle room for her feet and legs.
 If she can’t move her knees or her hips inside the swaddle, start over.

 The blanket should be snug but not tight.
-If your swaddle is too tight, your baby may not be able to get a full breath and this could lead to a respiratory infection or even death.
-If you swaddle too loosely, the blanket could come off and pose a risk of suffocation.
+If your baby is swaddled too tight, she may not be able to get a full breath and this could lead to a respiratory infection or even death.
+If she’s swaddled too loosely, the blanket could come off and pose a risk of suffocation.

 The blanket will last longer because swaddlers are grown out of crazy fast, especially if your baby is big.